Last Wednesday, on May 10, 2017, the annual job festival took place in Groningen

 The first keynote was presented by Quintor, but we (the Rocket Minds team) came in earlier to spend some time on the Continuous Business Market.
 All the companies had their own stand and after strolling around for a bit, we ended up with some nice goodies from IBM and RDW.
-Hence, regardless of getting lost earlier that morning because Google Maps sent us to a different address, the event started off nicely.
+Hence, regardless of getting lost earlier that morning because Google Maps sent us to the wrong address, the event started off nicely.

 Now, let us proceed to the keynote presentations that were given by three of the major companies that were present at the festival, namely Quintor, IBM, and RDW.
 These companies are already well-known for their valuable endeavors, but for the people that have no clue what these companies do, here's a short summary: